tydusky/tydusky.github.io/_pages/about.md

 My current research interests includes adversarial machine learning, robustness of deep learning systems, and the security of large language models.
 I have published 20+ papers at the top international conferences and journals such as USENIX Security, CCS, NDSS, ICSE, TDSC.

-*Openings: I am looking for motivated master students and interns to join my research group.
+*<span style="color:red">(Openings)</span>: I am looking for motivated master students and interns to join my research group.
 Please drop me an email if you are interested in working with me!*

 # 🔥 News
+- *2023.06*: &nbsp; I will join the School of Software Technology at Zhejiang University as an Assistant Professor in July 2023!
 - *2023.06*: &nbsp; I was invited to serve as a reviewer for EMNLP 2023.
 - *2023.05*: &nbsp; 🎉 One paper was accepted by [USENIX Security 2023](https://www.usenix.org/conference/usenixsecurity23).
 - *2023.04*: &nbsp; I was invited to serve as a reviewer for [Cybersecurity](https://cybersecurity.springeropen.com/about).